 If you don’t already know, Priceline is an auction site where you can name the price you’d like to pay for a room in a hotel in a specified city.
 If Priceline accept your, you pay that price (plus a fee).
 Sounds ideal?
 It is, but only if you are prepared for the unknown.
 You do not bid on a specific hotel, this is only revealed once the deal is done, by which time you are contractually bound.
 You should also pay close attention to areas within cities.
 I read a complaint this week from someone disappointed that their unnamed hotel in Vegas turned out not to be on ‘The Strip’.
 After closer inspection, the site in question (which wasn’t Priceline) included a map of ‘The Strip Area’, which stretched beyond what you might expect – to most of Nevada.

 I would recommend giving it a go and don’t bid too high (research what you would pay in a straight-forward booking).
 As you’re only allowed to bid so many times per day, you’re better trying this at least a week in advance so you can start your bidding low and build up.
-As budget accommodation websites go, Priceline is perfect for getting more for your money, just don’t get carried away – set a limit and stop when you reach it.
+As budget hotel websites go, Priceline is perfect for getting more for your money, just don’t get carried away – set a limit and stop when you reach it.

-Best budget accommodation website for: Cheap hotels in Asia
+Best for: Cheap hotels in Asia

 Between thoughts of free sailing trips, stays in tree houses, rolling vineyards and the excitement of booking the unknown, it seems pretty dull to move on to more mainstream booking options, but there will probably come times when all you really want is a stay in a cheap hotel.
 Communal bathrooms and having to exchange chores for your bed can wear, but that doesn’t mean you need to obliterate your budget.

-Agoda is one of the best budget accommodation sites I’ve used for cheap sleeping options in Asia.
+Agoda is one of the best sites I’ve used for cheap sleeping options in Asia.
 In a region where no-star hotels are readily available at very affordable rates, it’s worth considering an upgrade.
 I’ve stayed in a 3-star hotel with pool for under $25 a night during low-season in Thailand and had discounts as high as 75% with Agoda when booking last-minute.
 However, I would steer clear of this site outside Asia as the rates don’t seem to be competitive.

-Best budget accommodation website for: last-minute plans meaning big discounts
+Best for: last-minute plans meaning big discounts

 I haven’t made a booking yet because I’m in my home country with plenty of places to stay for free, so can’t justify the spend, but I’ve become a little addicted to checking the prices on offer – a $150 saving on one hotel in central London, last time I checked.